morales-ep/Pokemon-analysis/README.md

 ### About the Dataset

-This data set includes 721 Pokemon, including their number, name, first and second type, and basic stats: HP, Attack, Defense, Special Attack, Special Defense, and Speed.
+This data set includes 721 Pokémon, including their number, name, first and second type, and basic stats: HP, Attack, Defense, Special Attack, Special Defense, and Speed.

-This are the raw attributes that are used for calculating how much damage an attack will do in the games.
-This dataset is about the pokemon games (NOT pokemon cards or Pokemon Go).
+These are the raw attributes that are used for calculating how much damage an attack will do in the games.
+This dataset is about the pokémon games (NOT pokémon cards or Pokemon Go).

 The data as described by [Myles O'Neill](https://www.kaggle.com/mylesoneill) (with slight edits):